gaepdit/e-Sample-Entry-CSV/docs/index.md

 - **Analytical Method** - The state-approved method used to analyze the sample.
 A list of acceptable methods is available, but other methods may be entered as long as they are recognized by SDWIS.

-- **Analysis Start Date** - The date when the analysis began. *This is the analysis start date (incubation start date).* Must not be prior to the Sample Collection Date.
+- **Start Date** - The date when the analysis began. *This is the analysis start date (incubation start date).* Must not be prior to the Sample Collection Date.

 - **Start Time** - The local time when the analysis began. *This is the analysis start time (incubation start time).*

     Must be entered as a time.
-For example, you can type "1 pm" or "1:00 pm" or "13:00".
+For example, you can type "13:00" or "1 pm" or "1:00 pm".

 - **End Date** - The date when the analysis was finished.
 Must not be prior to the Sample Collection Date or Analysis Start Date.

 - **End Time** - The local time when the analysis was finished.

     Must be entered as a time.
-For example, you can type "1 pm" or "1:00 pm" or "13:00".
+For example, you can type "13:00" or "1 pm" or "1:00 pm".